Pence slams Russia as sanctions dispute escalates

 On a visit to the Baltics, Pence denounced Russia as an "unpredictable neighbor" that sought to "redraw international borders by force."

-Pence's intervention, on a visit to the Estonian capital of Talinnn, came a day after President Vladimir Putin announced he would gut US missions in the country.
+Pence's intervention, on a visit to the Estonian capital of Tallinn, came a day after President Vladimir Putin announced he would gut US missions in the country.
 That decision came after US Congress passed a bill last week to slap fresh sanctions on Russia over its 2016 US election meddling.

 Any prospect of a reset of US-Russian relations, previously advocated by both Putin and US President Donald Trump, now appears slim.